rudnaid/eeze/README.md

 1. **Register** a new user or **log in** if you already have an account.

-   You can also use a **default user** to explore the app with six months of randomly generated transactions:
+   If you started the application using Docker You can also use a **default user** to explore the app with six months of randomly generated transactions:
       - **Username:** `john_doe`
       - **Password:** `user`